 - Nigh-Invulnerability: He has medical jutsu to speed his healing.
 And Orochimaru's regenerative powers to speed it up some more.
 And Karin's Uzumaki cells to speed it up some more.
 And Kimimaro's Kaguya cells to speed it up some more and give himself a skeleton harder than steel.
 And Suigetsu's ability to turn into liquid and absorb any non-lightning physical attack harmlessly.
 And Sage Mode, which means his body is now impossibly durable and his heightened senses make him even better at dodging than he was before.
 Theoretically, Dragon Sage Kabuto is more difficult to deal lasting physical harm to than Tobi or the real Madara.

 - Not So Different: Admits he and Tobi share several similarities.
-It's even more deep then he realizes though.
+It's even deeper then he realizes though.
 Both of them were involved in the Shinobi World War and were left for dead only to be found by the Evil Mentor and taken in a student.
 When said Evil Mentor died, they both took said Evil Mentor and tried to become them and both went from joke level fighters to Kage level enemies.
 To add to it, both of them pulled a FaceHeel Turn after said Evil Mentor returned from the dead and decided to embrace who they actually are.
-Both are also Foil's to Naruto who use this to their advantage.
-The only difference between them in this, it's that Kabuto after death his Evil Mentor became Dragon Ascendant but still show great respect towards his Evil Mentor while Tobi became The Starscream to his Evil Mentor and was planned using him to his own advantage.
+Both are also Foil's to Naruto who uses this to their advantage.
+The only difference between them in this, it's that Kabuto after the death his Evil Mentor became Dragon Ascendant but still show great respect towards his Evil Mentor while Tobi became The Starscream to his Evil Mentor and was planned using him to his own advantage.

 - Not-So-Harmless Villain: